CardiacModelling/ap-nimbus/appredict-with-emulators/README.md

+# `ApPredict` with lookup tables (aka emulators) pre-installed

-# `ApPredict` with emulators pre-installed - for those behind a corporate proxy.
+`ApPredict` with Lookup Tables pre-installed -- useful for those behind a corporate proxy or with limited internet connection.

+Documentation is available at https://ap-nimbus.readthedocs.io/.